-- 2.9.
+- 2.7.
 The Mayor of London produces a spatial development strategy (known as the London Plan).
 The current version of the London Plan was adopted in March 2021.
-The London Plan forms part of the Bromley's Development Plan for each of the London local planning authorities and is used to assess planning applications. - 2.10.
+The London Plan forms part of the Development Plan for each of the London local planning authorities and is used to assess planning applications. - 2.8.
 Orpington is one of 34 Major centres in Greater London and the only one in the Borough, making it the second most significant centre after Bromley Town Centre.
-The nearest 'Major' centre is Eltham in Greenwich Borough, approximately 10 miles as the crow flies.
-Orpington is identified in the London Plan as a centre that should see medium levels of residential growth. - 2.11.
-There are a number of relevant London Plan policies that could apply to development proposals in Orpington, including: - Policies D1-D9, which set out a design- and character-led approach to growth; - Policy T6, which stipulates that development in Major and Metropolitan town centres and in areas with a PTAL rating of 5-6 should be car-free; and - Policies SD6-SD9, which set out a number of policies for town centre development which follow a 'town centre first' approach to intensification and commercial uses. - 2.12.
-The Mayor also has a number of adopted and draft Supplementary Planning Guidance (SPG) documents which provide further detail on policies set out in the London Plan.
+The nearest 'Major' centre is Eltham in Greenwich Borough, approximately 10 miles away.
+Orpington is identified in the London Plan as a centre that should see medium levels of residential growth. - 2.9.
+There are a number of relevant London Plan policies that could apply to development proposals in Orpington, including: - Policies D1-D9, which set out a design and character-led approach to growth; - Policy D12, which relates to fire safety and aims to ensure that the fire safety of development is considered at the outset. - Policy HC1 which seeks to protect heritage assets including conservation areas; - Policy HC5, which seeks to protect existing cultural venues, facilities and uses where appropriate and support the development of new cultural venues in town centres; - Policy G5, which sets out a requirement for certain development proposals to provide urban greening in line with a target 'Urban Greening Factor' score. - Policy T6, which stipulates that development in Major and Metropolitan town centres and in areas with a PTAL rating of 5-6 should be car-free; and - Policies SD6-SD9, which set out a number of policies for town centre development which follow a 'town centre first' approach to intensification and commercial uses.